What is Fibromyalgia?

 - Joint mobilisation – can improve muscle tightness, tenderness and joint stiffness

 Managing activity levels and fatigue

-- Pacing activities and doing activity/ fatigue diaries can help manage the fluctuations in activity and assist a person to achieve their goals
+- Pacing activities and doing activity/ fatigue diaries can help manage the fluctuations in activity and assist a person in achieving their goals.

 Improve ability to cope with daily stress and depression

 Daily stresses from work or home can increase your fibromyalgia symptoms.
 You and your physiotherapist can work with your GP to help you develop strategies to manage these stresses.

 Referral to a psychologist can also help in developing strategies to cope with stressful situations.

 Understanding sleep and its influence on health are vital in helping people who have Fibromyalgia.
 Poor sleep health can affect:

 - Mood – Sleep benefits our mood, memory and concentration

 - Brain function – Sleep helps to organise memories and improve concentration.